 Another part of the Filipino mindset is revealed once again, that Filipinos seem to be willing fantards for celebrities and “elite.”
 What’s the derogatory term?
 Starstruck ignoramuses.
 It’s a funny irony, too.
-Many Filipinos seem to hate the “elite” for the problems of the country, but other Filipinos seem to admire this same “elite,” or the actors and singers associated with them.
-They fawn over the romance stories of these celebrities as if this is the most important thing in the world, further demonstrating the tsismis dysfunction that is a stubborn part of Filipino communities.
+Many Filipinos seem to hate the “elite” for the problems of the country, but other Filipinos seem to admire this same “elite,” or the actors and singers associated with or are part of them.
+They fawn over the romance stories of these celebrities as if this directly affects their lives, further demonstrating the tsismis dysfunction that is a stubborn part of Filipino communities.

-Again, it’s the same old sickness of focusing on personalities rather than principles or platforms.
-But it also demonstrates the same thing that appears when Manny Pacquiao is in the limelight again and Filipinos shout “proud to be Pinoy:” they look for the temporary high that comes with identifying with a celebrity, rather than look for a long-term solution that helps them achieves the same status of that celebrity.
-They seem to feel good when Pacquiao wins a fight, or when a Filipina beauty wins a crowns or even comes close.
-It seems to be nothing more than the barriotic attitude of showbiz kilig.
+It’s also the same old sickness of focusing on personalities rather than principles or platforms.
+And it also demonstrates the same thing that appears when Manny Pacquiao is in the limelight again.
+Filipinos shout “proud to be Pinoy!”
+They look for the temporary high that comes with identifying with a celebrity, rather than look for a long-term solution that helps them achieve the same status as that celebrity.
+They feel good when Pacquiao wins a fight or when a Filipina beauty wins a crowns or even comes close.
+But they’re not the ones winning.
+They’re trying to escape from life trough this “kilig.”

-It also demonstrates what former American First Lady Eleanor Roosevelt said:
+It all demonstrates what former American First Lady Eleanor Roosevelt said:

 Thank goodness there are people with sane, civilized and great-minded attitudes who would have nothing of showbiz kilig.
 They know that showbiz is the worst place to look for people to admire and look up to, since it is nothing but entertainment.
 They are the real intellectuals, movers, doers and shakers.
-In other words, these people are not blinded by “heroes.”
-They hope that Filipinos idolize themselves instead of living stage props.
+In other words, these people are not blinded by celebrities or “heroes.”
+They realize that Filipinos are better off idolizing themselves rather than living stage props.
 Problem is, the small-minded Filipinos castigate them for being “mayabang.”

-Of course, there are some people intellectuals admire, like Gandhi, Martin Luther King Jr and Rosa Parks, or others like Stephen Covey, Peter Drucker, Stephen Hawking, Steve Jobs, Bill Gates and Warren Buffet.
-But as I reemphasize, it’s not the person that is important; it’s the ideas that they represent and practice that are important.
-If we focus on the platform and not the person, that can break us out of the trap of smallness and bring us to the level of great-mindedness.
+Of course, intellectuals can admire people too, like Gandhi, Martin Luther King Jr and Rosa Parks, or others like Stephen Covey, Peter Drucker, Stephen Hawking, Steve Jobs, Bill Gates and Warren Buffet.
+But what we should admire in these people, as I reemphasize, is not their personality traits but the ideas that they come up with, represent or practice.
+If we focus on the ideas, the platforms, and not the person, that can break us out of the trap of smallness and bring us to the level of great-mindedness.

 Getting out of our showbiz fixation is perhaps one of the major steps to take in actually making the Philippines into a great country.